shsym/linux_with_rust/Documentation/rust/getting-started.md

 make LLVM=1 menuconfig
 ```

-- Build and install the kernel and the kernel modules (it would take sometimes)
+- Build and install the kernel and the kernel modules (it would take sometimes up to an hour)
   - Path to the source code of the module is `[PATH_TO_REPO]/samples/rust/rust_minimal.rs`
   - Location of local build for the rust module is `[PATH_TO_REPO]/samples/rust/rust_minimal.ko`
 ```
 make headers_install
 ./build_kernel.sh